santisq/PSCompression/docs/en-US/Get-ZipEntry.md

 Specifies an input stream containing a zip archive.

 > [!TIP]
-> Output from `Invoke-WebRequest` is bound to this paremeter automatically.
+> Output from `Invoke-WebRequest` is automatically bound to this parameter.

 ```yaml
 Type: Stream